epiccurious/bitcoin-core-node-builder/test/README.md

 # Test Procedures

-This directory outlines the procedures that test `bitcon-core-node-builder` scripts.
+This directory outlines the procedures that test `bitcoin-core-node-builder` scripts.

 ## Testing for Major Code Changes